Page contents

 National Bus Strategy - Bus Back Better

 This was a good opportunity to review our EP Plan and Scheme.
-Following completing the required Operator Objection Period, we are starting the consultation on a new, updated EP Plan and Scheme.
-The draft can be found below, and following a successful consultation with statutory and other key stakeholders, will be signed off by the EP Board in October 2024
+Following completing the required Operator Objection Period and following a successful consultation with statutory and other key stakeholders, the new EP Plan and Scheme was signed off by the EP Board on 11 November 2024

 Bus Service Improvement Plan for Surrey